mh1001/A11Y/README.md

+25.02.2025: Since github is a bit much overhead I am trying a combination of Mixa and Obsidian for gathering  new notes on accessibility: https://a11y.mixa.site/

 08.2022: **Thank you to all who helped me with this survey/thesis!** I could not have done it without your participation/support.

 In this thesis, the requirements of developers and people close to development for a national accessibility information source (AX) in Switzerland are investigated.
 The findings are intended to serve as a basis for discussion of next steps.